Gravity Conveyors and Product Flow

 Conveyor type and specifications

 - Conveyor type (roller or skatewheel):Â Items flow faster on skatewheel than they do on gravity roller conveyors.
-However, rollers are better suited for poor loads and more types of loads than skatewheels.
+Rollers work better for poor loads and more types of loads.

-- Bearings: Are they grease-packed or clean?
+- Are bearings grease-packed or clean?
 Grease packed bearings tend to roll slower.

 - Load weight: Specifying conveyors so that they fit the weight of your load promotes good product flow.
 Rule of thumb is that the same type of load, on the same conveyor, at the same slope, will move faster when it’s heavier.
 Some very light loads will not move at all.
 Some very heavy loads may move too fast.
 A tote that weighs 10 pounds requires more slope than one that weighs 50 pounds.